-Percale is the preferred fabric for sleepers who like their sheets to feel crisp and cool.
-They're a terrific choice especially in warmer climates, during the summertime, or for those who tend to sleep hot.
+Percale is the preferred fabric for sleepers who like their sheets crisp and cool.
+They're ideal in warmer climates, during the summertime, or for those who tend to sleep hot.
 However, those who want very soft sheets may want to consider sateen sheets instead, which we cover elsewhere in this report.

-L.L.Bean has a reputation for producing quality sheets, and reviewers say L.L.Bean 280-Thread-Count Pima Cotton Percale Sheets (Est. $35 to $65) don't disappoint.
+L.L.Bean has a reputation for producing quality sheets, and reviewers say the L.L.Bean 280-Thread-Count Pima Cotton Percale Sheets (Est. $35 to $65) don't disappoint.
 Owners find them to be cool and crisp, with a pleasingly substantial feel.
-Though users say the sheets soften after repeated washings, some note that they're too rough out of the package and can take a while to soften up enough.
-However, most are very pleased, and those run-to-warm sleepers say they keep their cool even over months of use, retaining that crisp feel for quite a long time.
+Though experts with TheSweethome.com say these sheets soften after repeated washings, some users say they're too rough out of the package and can take a while to soften up enough.
+However, most are very pleased, and those who "sleep warm" say they feel cool even after months of use, retaining that crisp feel for quite a long time.

-Microfiber is becoming an increasingly popular fabric for bed sheets because it's very soft, as well as affordable and durable, and no microfiber sheet gets as much praise as Mellanni Microfiber Sheets (Est. $40).
+Microfiber is an increasingly popular fabric for bed sheets because it's very soft, affordable and durable, and few microfiber sheet sets get as much praise as Mellanni Microfiber Sheets (Est. $20 to $35).
 Thousands of owners rave about these sheets' softness right out of the package -- although any sheets should be washed before use.
-For the price, say reviewers, you can't find a better deal in sheets, because the entire set (one flat sheet, one fitted sheet and two pillowcases) are included.
+For the price, say reviewers, you can't find a better deal in sheets, because the entire set (one flat sheet, one fitted sheet and two pillowcases) is included.

-Owners note that these Mellanni Microfiber Sheets are very thin, and many were leery that they wouldn't last, but ended up pleasantly surprised at their durability.
-The 16-inch pockets fit most mattresses very well, and the top sheet is reported to be generously-sized as well.
-Mellanni sheets come in a good variety of colors, both bright and muted, and Mellanni offers a lifetime, no-questions-asked guarantee.
+Owners note that Mellanni Microfiber Sheets are very thin, and many have been leery that they wouldn't last, but ended up pleasantly surprised at their durability.
+The 16-inch pockets fit most mattresses very well, and the top sheet is reported to be generously sized as well.
+Mellanni sheets come in a good variety of colors, both bright and muted, and all sizes including twin XL and California king.
+The edges are embroidered.
+Anyone who's on the fence about microfiber might be comforted by the fact that Mellanni offers a no-questions-asked lifetime guarantee.